 If someone has their state minimum insurance coverage, certain injuries will likely cause losses more than the at-fault driver’s insurance limits, including:

-These injuries are likely to require ongoing medical care, so the cost of treatment will exceed $30,000.
+These injuries will likely require ongoing medical care, so the cost of treatment will exceed $30,000.
 That means the minimum insurance requirements will be of little help in severe crashes.
 Additionally, cars continue to get more expensive, so the minimum property damage liability limit may be surpassed if the car is totaled.

 What to Do When Your Claim Exceeds Policy Limits

 If you do not have underinsured motorist coverage or the claim surpasses the at-fault driver’s insurance limits and your underinsured motorist coverage, you have the option of filing a personal injury lawsuit against the at-fault driver.
-To file a successful personal injury lawsuit against another driver, you must prove that they were negligent in causing the collision.
+To file a successful personal injury lawsuit against another driver, you must prove they were negligent in causing the collision.

 In Texas, if you are more than 50 percent at fault for the accident, you can be barred from recovering any compensation for your losses.
 However, in Washington, it doesn’t matter how much you contributed to the accident.
 You can recover compensation in the same percentage you were not at fault.
 For example, in Washington, if you are found to be 55 percent at fault for the accident, you can still recover 45 percent of your accident-related losses from the other driver.